IBE160/SG-Lotte/docs/stories/story-2.3.md

 **Prerequisites:** Epic 1 completion, Story 2.1, Story 2.2.

 **Tasks:**
-*   **AC 2.3.1:** Implement Vercel Cron Job to trigger backend processing.
+*   **Task 2.3.1:** Implement the Vercel Cron Job to trigger the backend processing.
+(AC: 2.3.1)
-*   **AC 2.3.2:** Develop AI processing logic for logged workouts, meals, and difficulty ratings.
+*   **Task 2.3.2:** Develop the AI processing logic for logged workouts, meals, and difficulty ratings.
+(AC: 2.3.2)
-*   **AC 2.3.3:** Integrate OpenAI GPT-4 for generating new adapted workout plans.
+*   **Task 2.3.3:** Integrate OpenAI GPT-4 for generating new adapted workout and meal plans.
+(AC: 2.3.3, 2.3.4)
-*   **AC 2.3.4:** Integrate OpenAI GPT-4 for generating new adapted meal plans.
-*   **AC 2.3.5:** Implement database write operations for new plans.
+*   **Task 2.3.4:** Implement the database write operations for the new plans.
+(AC: 2.3.5)
-*   **Testing:** Unit tests for AI processing logic; Integration tests for OpenAI GPT-4 integration and database operations.
+*   **Testing Subtasks:**
+    *   Write a unit test for the AI processing logic.
+(AC: 2.3.2)
+    *   Write an integration test for the OpenAI GPT-4 integration.
+(AC: 2.3.3, 2.3.4)
+    *   Write an integration test for the database operations.
+(AC: 2.3.5)
+    *   Write an E2E test for the cron job trigger and plan adaptation flow.
+(AC: 2.3.1, 2.3.2, 2.3.3, 2.3.4, 2.3.5)

 **Technical Notes:**
 Implementation of the background processing logic in FastAPI triggered by Vercel Cron Job (ADR-001), integration with OpenAI GPT-4, and database write operations.